portworx/px-docs/cloud/digital_ocean.md

 In addition for CoreOS, you will need to supply a *'discovery_url'* for the 'etcd' service, which can be best obtained from the output of `curl http://discovery.etcd.io/new?size=3`

+Make sure the SSH key variables correspond to a valid SSH key in your Digital Ocean profile in the Security settings for your account [https://cloud.digitalocean.com/settings/security](https://cloud.digitalocean.com/settings/security)

 ### Step 5: Create your cluster